JanWilczek/wolf-sound-blog/_posts/synthesis/2021-09-24-wavetable-synthesis-juce.md

 Processing amounts to simply reading out available MIDI messages, acting on them, and rendering sound in between.

-Between adjacent MIDI messages no synthesizer parameters are changed (we have no GUI) so the rendering environment stays constant and we can render all the samples in that interval.
+Between adjacent MIDI messages, no synthesizer parameters are changed (we have no GUI) so the rendering environment stays constant and we can simply render all the samples in that interval.

 ## Sound Rendering